FIWARE/tutorials.Short-Term-History/README.md

 }
 ```

-The modified data is then passed to the front-end to be processed by the third-party graphing tool.
+The modified data is then passed to the frontend to be processed by the third-party graphing tool.
 The result is shown here: `http://localhost:3000/device/history/urn:ngsi-ld:Store:001`

 # Next Steps